 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base climate change on human health and on the environment Ensure that new development is able to cope with climate change Spatial planning should contribute to sustainable communities and the reduction of carbon dioxide emissions The Code for Sustainable Homes Transport and Accessibility Stress placed on 'sustainable transport', developments in locations which are or can be made sustainable (making the fullest use of public transport, walking and cycling).
 Emphasis on facilities be located within walking distance of properties.
 Includes: Improve public transport networks.
 Encourage more people to walk and cycle.
 Reduce traffic and in particular journeys made by car.
-NPPF PPG Obesity and the environment: increasing physical activity and active travel, 2013 Reducing emissions from road transport: Road to Zero Strategy Local Transport Plan A5 Strategy Decarbonisation of Transport (DfT-2021), Gear Change A bold vision for cycling and walking (DfT-2021), Circular 01/22 National Highways (NH 2022), Warwickshire Local Transport Plan (LTP4) July 2023, Requires objectives to enable the development of sustainable transport infrastructure that contributes towards reducing climate change.
+NPPF PPG Obesity and the environment: increasing physical activity and active travel, 2013 Reducing emissions from road transport: Road to Zero Strategy Local Transport Plan A5 Strategy Requires objectives to enable the development of sustainable transport infrastructure that contributes towards reducing climate change.
 Ensure that new development has good access to facilities and alternative means of travel.
 Reducing the dependency on the private car.
 To facilitate alternative forms of transport including encouraging more people to walk and cycle.
 The implications that over the life of the Plan combustion engines are likely to be increasingly phased out and replaced by ultra-low emission and electric vehicles.

 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Energy Emphasis upon renewable energy European Commission sets out that the share of renewable energy grows to 20% by 2020 against a 1990 baseline.
-Consequently emphasis on: • Seek secure, clean affordable energy. • Reduce amount of energy consumed. • Generate energy at local levels. • Increase energy efficiency of homes and businesses. • Increase the amount of renewable energy produced. • Invest in the energy infrastructure. • Recover energy from waste.
+Consequently emphasis on: Seek secure, clean affordable energy.
+Reduce amount of energy consumed.
+Generate energy at local levels.
+Increase energy efficiency of homes and businesses.
+Increase the amount of renewable energy produced.
+Invest in the energy infrastructure.
+Recover energy from waste.
 Energy Act 2011 Planning and Energy Act 2008 National Policy Statements for energy infrastructure NPPF PPG Planning for climate change NWBC Climate and Action Plan Requires objectives to improve energy efficiency of new development and to encourage alternative ways of generating energy.
 Improving energy efficiency and increasing use of low-carbon and renewable energy.
 Balancing the potential amenity and landscape impacts and the need for alternative sources of energy.
 Flood risk Emphasis on development to be directed away from areas of the highest risk of flooding.
 For watercourses a sequential test.
 Emphasis on: Safeguard land used to manage floodwater Avoid inappropriate EU Water Framework Directive EU Directive 2007/60/EC on the assessment and management of flood risks (2007) Flood and Water Management Act 2010 NPPF PPG Requires objectives to minimise flood risk by considering where development should take place, and by protecting floodplains.
-Requires objectives to encourage the co-location of both employment and housing where this is feasible Issues and Problems To take account of the impact of development on water in relation to water quality and flood risk.
+Issues and Problems To take account of the impact of development on water in relation to water quality and flood risk.
 To avoid development within Flood Zones 2 and 3 unless exceptional reasons arise.